sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 //TODO: is the date here still true in 64bit time?

-To determine how often to make these _checkpoints_ of the database, the server consults the value of `#0.dump_interval`.
+To determine how often to make these _checkpoints_ of the database, the server consults the value of `$server_options.dump_interval`.
 If it exists and its value is an integer greater than or equal to 60, then it is taken as the number of seconds to wait between checkpoints; otherwise, the server makes a new checkpoint every 3600 seconds (one hour).
-If the value of `#0.dump_interval` implies that the next checkpoint should be scheduled at a time after 3:14:07 a.m. on Tuesday, January 19, 2038, then the server instead uses the default value of 3600 seconds in the future.
+If the value of `$server_options.dump_interval` implies that the next checkpoint should be scheduled at a time after 3:14:07 a.m. on Tuesday, January 19, 2038, then the server instead uses the default value of 3600 seconds in the future.

 The decision about how long to wait between checkpoints is made again immediately after each one begins.
-Thus, changes to `#0.dump_interval` will take effect after the next checkpoint happens.
+Thus, changes to `$server_options.dump_interval` will take effect after the next checkpoint happens.

 Whenever the server begins to make a checkpoint, it makes the following verb call: